BuildBuds/who-are-you/README.md

 Before cloning the application, install the Gulp CLI globally by running `npm install gulp-cli -g`.
 If you're using nvm you can run `nvm use` to run the version of Node this project currently supports.
 Otherwise refer to the `package.json` file in the root and install and switch to the correct version of Node.

+You also need mongodb.
+Assuming you have homebrew, run `brew install mongo`.

 ## Install Instructions

 To install, clone the repository by selecting the clone or download button from the [Github Repository](https://github.com/BuildBuds/who-are-you).
 Once the repository has been cloned, change directories to the repositories root and run `npm install`.

+## Running locally
-Once the application is installed run `npm run start` or `gulp` to start the application.
-The application should be up and running and will be proxied to `http://localhost:3000` by browser-sync.
+Once the application is installed, open another terminal session and run `mongod`.
+Then, run `npm run start` or `gulp` to start the application.
+The application should be up and running and will be proxied to `http://localhost:8080` by browser-sync.

 ## Directory Structure